-Published June, 2016 by Hot Key Books
+Published by Hot Key Books on June, 2016

 Book Depository | Bookworld | Booktopia

 Seventeen-year-old Sunny's always been a little bit of a pushover.
 But when she's sent a picture of her boyfriend kissing another girl, she knows she's got to act.
 What follows is a mad, twelve-hour dash around London - starting at 8pm in Crystal Palace (so far away from civilisation you can't even get the Tube there) then sweeping through Camden, Shoreditch, Soho, Kensington, Notting Hill . . . and ending up at 8am in Alexandra Palace.

 Along the way Sunny meets a whole host of characters she never dreamed she'd have anything in common with - least of all the devilishly handsome (and somewhat vain) French 'twins' (they're really cousins) Jean Luc and Vic.
 But as this love-letter to London shows, a city is only a sum of its parts, and really it's the people living there who make up its life and soul.
 And, as Sunny discovers, everyone - from friends, apparent-enemies, famous bands and even rickshaw drivers - is willing to help a girl on a mission to get her romantic retribution.

 London Belongs to Us is a fun little contemporary read full of pop culture references and colourful characters.
 But, despite the fun I had reading it, I couldnâ€™t help but feel that something was missing.

 Â “Being a strong, independent woman is all well and good but it sounds like the tagline for an anti-perspirant.
 Iâ€™d rather just be Sunny, who can be quite the badass when she needs to.”